 Who said it: Patton Oswalt.
 Is this a traditional dad joke?
 No. But context is everything.
-This line is said in Oswalt’s Netflix comedy special Annihilation, in which he deftly combines his traditional absurdist, and often brilliant, comedy while also opening up about the death of his wife, crime writer Michelle McNamara and what it was for he and his daughter.
-The special has as many wet-your-pants moments as emotional-gut punch moments.
+This line is said in Oswalt’s Netflix comedy special Annihilation, in which he deftly combines his traditional absurdist, and often brilliant, comedy while also opening up about the death of his wife, crime writer Michelle McNamara and what it was like for he and his daughter.
+The special has as many wet-your-pants moments as emotional-gut punches.
 That he manages to tip-toe across the wire to achieve both is extraordinary.

 There Are Too Many For Me

 The Joke: “We have five children and there were moments when I was like, ‘Oh, my gosh, if anything’ happens to my wife, those five kids are gonna be put up for adoption.”

 Who said it: Jim Gaffigan.
 On his 2017 special Noble Ape, Gaffigan also mined humor from difficult circumstances, weaving his classic every man jokes about food, schlubbery, and dad-life, while also telling the story of his wife’s cancer scare and resulting surgery.
 It was scary stuff (Jeanie, is fine; she co-wrote and directed the special with her husband) but he manages to be himself while dredging up funny vingettes about eating her recovery food gifts, the strangeness of hospital names, and his dopey inability to understand medical jargon.